 - a.
 Carrying mobile phones inside the examination hall - b.
 Carrying any form of chit or any other paper with content written on it either related or not related to the subject - c.
 Having written anything on the skin and cloth - d.
 Talking to each other after entering the examination hall - e.
 Looking into other answer sheets - f.
 Showing answer sheet to other students - g.
 Written anything on the QP except enrolment number - h.
 Written anything on the Admit cards. - i.
 Found talking to other students in the washroom and lobby area - j.
 Found with any study material inside or outside the examination room including washrooms. - k.
-Behaving in an indiscipline manner - I. Causing disturbance to others - m.
-In case of online exams, the content will be checked for plagiarism and if found copy pasted. - n.
+Behaving in an indiscipline manner - l.
+Causing disturbance to others - m.
 Any student trying to log in without permission, etc.

 They will be expelled from the examination hall and their answer script will be seized.
-Use of unfair practices noticed/ identified on the basis of the report submitted by the invigilator to the Dean Examination or by the faculty member during invigilation, would result in cancellation of the examination in which he/ she has been found using unfair means or may also lead to the cancellation of all the examinations that he/she may or may not have written.
+Use of unfair practices noticed/identified on the basis of the report submitted by the invigilator to the Dean Examination or by the faculty member during invigilation, would result in cancellation of the examination in which he/ she has been found using unfair means or may also lead to the cancellation of all the examinations that he/she may or may not have written.
 Student's name may even be struck off the rolls or he/ she may be subject to other punitive action as deemed fit.

-1.8 Make-up Examinations
+1.10 Make-up Examinations

 In case of medical cases or other emergency circumstances if the student is unable to write the examination, he/she will be given an opportunity to write make up examinations.
 The decision of conducting the examination will be at the discretion of the examination department of the college.
-Make up examination dates will be notified on notice board by the Examination department in case of online exams the notification will be mailed to the students.
+Make up examination dates will be notified on notice board by the Examination department.
 Students need to fill make-up examination form, which has to be accompanied with the fees.
 It will be mentioned in the grade sheet of the student that he/she has cleared by giving "make-up" examination.
 The make-up examination would have the same format and standard as the main semester examination.